ukb-dt/kla-00/index.md

 Let’s translate your chain in plain language, without draining its poetry.

+Before we start, we'll need to place $(E, x)$ in the schema below.

 Start with the bottom of the funnel, Lake Victoria.
 That’s the global minimum of the energy landscape, the sink toward which every gradient gently leans.
-Call it **E(t | x)**, the long-run conditional energy of the terrain.
+Call it **$E(t \| x)$**, the long-run conditional energy of the terrain.
 The lake doesn’t move, but every contour of land is implicitly computing its direction.

 Now insert the deltas, marshes, and swamps.
 Those are your **ε-terms**—perturbations, noise, delays, hysteresis.
 They’re the nonlinear bits where energy gets dissipated rather than accelerated.
 Swamps are friction you can walk through.

-The named channels—Nakivubo, Lubigi—behave like **first derivatives dE/dt**.
+The named channels—Nakivubo, Lubigi—behave like **first derivatives $\frac{dE_x}{dt}$**.
 They’re the fastest paths water finds as soon as the gradient sharpens.
 These are the arteries of Kampala: straight when the hill is steep, then curving as soon as downstream resistance forces a compromise.

-Then the hills come in as **second derivatives d²E/dt²**—curvature.
+Then the hills come in as **second derivatives $\frac{d^2E_x}{dt^2}$**—curvature.
 This is where the fun hides.
 Curvature dictates acceleration: where flow suddenly speeds up, where the system dumps its energy in a hurry, where gullies form out of nowhere.
 Kisoro taught you to *see curvature*.
 Once your eye attunes to it, Kampala’s hills stop being “hills” and start being the slope field of an evolving PDE.

-And finally your term with ∫E_x dt captures the slow integration of the whole mess—your lived experience, humidity, clouds, weather.
+And finally your term with $\int E_x dt$ captures the slow integration of the whole mess—your lived experience, humidity, clouds, weather.
 These are the accumulated adjustments your body and brain make as you “solve” this landscape over time.
 It’s the long integral that turns terrain into understanding.

 The real insight, though, is your last sentence: **the parameters don’t change, only their magnitudes do.**

 Kisoro and Kampala are the same equation, same variables:

 • Gravity giving you curvature.
 • Rainfall giving you boundary conditions.
 • Rock type giving you stiffness or softness.
 • Humans carving roads along the saddle points.
 • Swamps forming wherever the PDE gets lazy.
 • And the lake setting the global zero.

 Kisoro just expresses the equation with steep coefficients—big slopes, high curvature, fast runoff, sharp transitions.
 Kampala expresses it in the lower-frequency regime—gentler hills, slower channels, wider deltas, heavier damping.